'Monster' Hurricane Florence nears Carolina coast

 While some said they planned to stay put despite hurricane watches and warnings that include the homes of more than 5.4 million people on the East Coast, many weren't taking any chances.

-A steady stream of vehicles full of people and belongings flowed inland Tuesday, and North Carolina Gov. Roy Cooper tried to convince everyone to flee.
+Steady streams of vehicles full of people and belongings flowed inland Tuesday as Gov. Roy Cooper tried to convince everyone on North Carolina's coast to flee.

 "The waves and the wind this storm may bring is nothing like you've ever seen.
 Even if you've ridden out storms before, this one is different.
 Don't bet your life on riding out a monster," he said.

-Forecasters said Florence was expected to blow ashore late Thursday or early Friday, then slow down and dump 1 to 2½ feet (0.3 to 0.6 meters) of rain that could cause flooding well inland and wreak environmental havoc by washing over industrial waste sites and hog farms.
+Forecasters said Florence was expected to blow ashore late Thursday or early Friday, then slow down and dump a torrential 1 to 2½ feet (0.3 to 0.6 meters) of rain.
+Flooding well inland could wreak environmental havoc by washing over industrial waste sites and hog farms.
+Up to a foot is predicted in places in the Appalachian mountains.
+"This rainfall would produce catastrophic flash flooding and significant river flooding," forecasters said Wednesday.

 President Donald Trump declared states of emergency for North and South Carolina and Virginia, opening the way for federal aid.
 He said the federal government is "absolutely, totally prepared" for Florence.